-A healthy garlic shrimp dinner idea that is light on effort yet filling and rich in flavors.
-The leeks add a mildly sweet and onion-like flavor, and a mixture of spices add subtle heat and a lemony touch.
+A healthy garlic shrimp dinner idea is light on effort yet filling and rich in flavors.
+The leeks add a mildly sweet and onion-like flavor, and a mixture of spices adds subtle heat and a lemony touch.

-Make it the centerpiece to your healthy easy weeknight dinner.
+Make it the centerpiece of your healthy easy weeknight dinner.
 You can keep it low carb with a large salad as a side or turn it into a hearty shrimp pasta dish.

 And that's where this healthy garlic shrimp dish comes in.
 It takes about 25 minutes to make with prep—you can't beat that as a quick weeknight shrimp dinner with fresh ingredients, and if you can, please share.

 But it's the kind of fast olive oil flavor-induced dish that you need to appreciate those red wine sips and relax away, even if it's just for a dinner moment.

 And although I primarily serve it with a mixed green salad (to keep it low carb if you want it to), it goes well over pasta as well—I don't mind boiling water on the side to make everyone in the family happy, mostly my kid.

 So, here is what you'll need.

 Ha, the days that certain fish was considered a poor man's food are over.
 Now that I live more inland (coastal cities have their perks), I appreciate a good seafood sale.

 So, I often grab the large frozen and discounted shrimp bag ( or two) when I need it.
 For this recipe, I use the wild-caught gulf shrimp.

 They are quite large, and I have to peel them.
 But it is so worth it.
 You can use small, large, extra-large, or even make this with or without peel (and let everyone do the peeling work at the table).